Follow That Camel: Production notes

 The character named "Corktip" is a parody of "Cigarette" in the 1936 film Under Two Flags, a film about the French Foreign Legion in the Sahara.
 The name refers to cigarettes, such as the Craven A brand, which had a cork tip.

-Phil Silvers was paid a great deal more than any other cast member, which provoked animosity among the regular Carry On team.
+Phil Silvers was paid £30,000 which was a great deal more than any other cast member, which provoked animosity among the regular Carry On team.
 Silvers also could not, or would not, learn his lines, so boards were placed behind the camera so he could read them as shooting was taking place.
 Despite Talbot Rothwell writing in January 1967 that the part "simply yells for Phil Silvers all the way along.
 I just can't get this Bilko image out of my mind", the central role of the fast-talking Foreign Legion Sergeant had originally been earmarked for Sid James.
 However, with a commitment to the ITV sitcom George and the Dragon, James's part was recast.